derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBall.md

 ---

-## Let's add the ball to the physics engine.
+## Add the ball to the physics engine.

-Once you've shown the ball, let's add it to the physics engine.
+Once you have displayed the ball, let's add it to the physics engine.
-The following code adds the physical engine.
+The following code adds it to the physics engine.
-The ball is an object that moves freely, so let's specify ' dynamic '.
+The ball is an object that moves freely, so let's assign ' dynamic '.

 ```lua
 physics.addBody(ball, "dynamic", {density = 0.0, friction = 0.0, bounce = 1.0})